solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 `RESTART_STAKE_THRESHOLD` percentage of stakes will enter the restart mode.
 Then the following steps will happen:

-1. The operator restarts the validator with a new command-line argument to cause it to enter the `wen restart phase` at boot, where it will not make new blocks or vote.
+1. The operator restarts the validator into the `wen restart phase` at boot, where it will not make new blocks or vote.
 The validator propagates its local voted fork information to all other validators in restart.

 2. While aggregating local vote information from all others in restart, the validator repairs all blocks which could potentially have been optimistically